Socks the Cat Rocks the Hill: History

 Kaneko originally planned two entirely different games to feature Socks, one for the Super NES to be developed by Realtime Associates, and the other by an undisclosed developer for the Genesis.
 The SNES and Genesis games were both occasionally referred to as Socks the Cat Rocks the House in some early publications; however, this title would later refer to the Genesis game only.
 The "Socks the Cat" license was not owned by the Clinton family, but rather a fan club known as the Presidential Socks Partnership.
 Kaneko purchased the license from the fan club, with some of the profits given to The Humane Society of the United States and the Children's Defense Fund, one of Hillary Clinton's favorite charities.

 Socks the Cat was first unveiled and demonstrated by Kaneko on June 2, 1993, at the Consumer Electronics Show in Chicago.
-The first release window provided was for fall 1993.
-Shortly before its scheduled release that summer, Socks the Cat was canceled due to the closure of Kaneko's U.S. division.
+The first release window provided was for late 1993, but was repeatedly delayed, pushing its release into mid-1994.
+Shortly before its scheduled release, Socks the Cat was canceled due to the closure of Kaneko's U.S. division.
 Although Nintendo's censorship policies during the late 1980s and early 1990s condemned games that had "subliminal political messages or overt political statements", Nintendo reportedly liked the game.
 Former Realtime Associates employees have stated the game was finished.
 One former developer, David Warhol, stated the game "was very irreverent...maybe it's better it didn't come out after all!"

 Some time after its cancellation, a prototype copy was sold by a former Kaneko employee to video game collector Jason Wilson.
 In 2011, a five-minute video was uploaded to YouTube showing gameplay from the cartridge, giving proof of the game's existence.
 In 2012, Wilson sold the game to collector Tom Curtin for the same amount as a "decent used car".
 The sale was made in part because Curtin wished to release the game.
 He acquired the rights to the "Socks the Cat" trademark in 2015 and planned to launch a Kickstarter crowdfunding campaign to fund a release of the game.
 The campaign was launched on October 10, 2016 and finished 110% funded on November 8, 2016, the same day as the 2016 US presidential election (in which Hillary Clinton was the Democratic nominee).
 The campaign anticipated a 2017 release; the game finally released on February 1, 2018.